arup-group/osmox/README.md

 }
 ```

-Note that the filter controls the final objects that get extracted but that the activity mapping is more general.
+Note that the filter controls the final objects that get extracted, but the activity mapping is more general.
 It is typical to map tags that are not included in the filter because these can be used by subsequent steps (such as inference) to assign activities where otherwise useful tags aren't included.
 There is no harm in over-specifying the mapping.

 These configs get very long - but we've supplied some full examples in the project.